ValYouW/tflite-dist/README.md

 # tflite-dist
-As of today there is no pre-build distribution of TensorFlow Lite C/C++ libraries and headers, this repository is sort of a distribution that can be used in order to use TF lite in C/C++ on mobile.
+As of today there is no pre-build distribution of TensorFlow Lite C libraries and headers, this repository is sort of a distribution that can be used in order to use TF lite in C on mobile.

 # Download
 You can find the distribution zip under [releases](https://github.com/ValYouW/tflite-dist/releases)